-Other countries who have since followed suit with the banning of foie gras are Australia, Argentina as well as Israel.
+Other countries that have since followed suit with the banning of foie gras are Australia, Argentina as well as Israel.

 How Much Does Goose Liver Cost?

-The price of foie gras will depend on a variety of factors including origin of the goose, quality of preparation and style of manufacturing process.
+The price of foie gras will depend on a variety of factors including origin of the goose, quality of preparation, and style of the manufacturing process.
 The generally accepted range for foie gras is in the range of 40 to 80 dollars per pound.

 Standard foie gras would come in on the low end of that price range, while first quality and foie gras extra would be found in the higher end of that range.
-The fact that goose liver and other livers are considered a delicacy and a “luxury” food, make it ever more sought after and therefore more expensive.
+The fact that goose liver and other livers are considered a delicacy and a “luxury” food, makes it even more sought after and therefore more expensive.